rapidcoderx/k8sapp/README.md

 ### Kubernetes Utilities

-Node JS app to interact with Kubernetes API.
+NodeJS app to interact with Kubernetes API.